GMC has one of the best warranties in the industry, but what’s included?

 Are You Keeping Your Car?

 If you plan to keep your vehicle for a long time, you want to make sure you have the coverage you need to avoid expensive repairs.
 On the other hand, you don’t necessarily want to write off a warranty if you plan to sell the vehicle.
-In fact, an extended warranty that is transferable can help make your vehicle more appealing to potential buyers.
+In fact, an extended auto warranty that is transferable can help make your vehicle more appealing to potential buyers.

 GMC Reliability and Cost of Repairs